Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Bayesian State Space Model

 \subsection{The variational evidence lower bound}

-In Bayesian analysis, the evidence provides a natural criterion for model selection.
-As observed in equation \eqref{VB_freeNRJ2}, the variational Bayesian methodology has the advantage of providing a quantity $\text{F}$ that is a lower bound for the evidence of the model and that can be computed efficiently.
+As presented in details in Appendix B, the variational Bayesian methodology provides a quantity $\text{F}$ that is a lower bound for the evidence of the model and that can be computed efficiently.
 This leads to a natural criterion for model order selection which is crucial to estimate our strongly over-parametrized time-varying VAR model.
 We can therefore perform model selection by comparing the $\text{F}$ quantities computed for each model order $m_p$ and select the model that exhibits the highest $\text{F}_{m_p}$.
-The specific analytic form of $\text{F}_{m_p}$ for our model is derived in Appendix A.
+The specific analytic form of $\text{F}_{m_p}$ for our model is derived in Appendix B.